-MISSING: At-risk teen last seen in Colorado Springs
+FOUND: At-risk teen reported missing has been located

+Colorado Springs Police announced on Wednesday Sebastian has been found safely just before 11 a.m.
+There is no information on where the teen was found.

-COLORADO SPRINGS, Colo Colorado Springs Police are asking the public for help in locating an at-risk teen.
+Police originally were asking the public for help in locating the at-risk teen.

 A photo of 13-year-old Sebastian Rice is at the top of this article.
 He was last seen in the area of 1400 W. Rio Grande near Bear Creek Regional Park.
 Police did not provide the time or day he was last seen, but they are hoping someone in the public has seen him recently.
 His photo was shared publicly just after 7 Monday night.